vickmuir/vpc-on-classic-block-storage/block_storage_is_view_cli.md

 View details about a block storage volume or summary information about all volumes from the CLI.

 ## Before you begin
+{: #before-viewing-block-storage-cli}

 Make sure that you downloaded, installed, and initialized the following CLI plug-ins:

 * {{site.data.keyword.cloud_notm}} CLI
 * {{site.data.keyword.cloud_notm}} Regional API CLI

-For more information, see the prerequisites in the [IBM Cloud CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).
+For more information, see the prerequisites in the [{{site.data.keyword.cloud_notm}} CLI for VPC Reference](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference).

 ## View details about a block storage volume using the CLI
 {: #viewvol-cli}